-Achievements in 2014
+Achievements in 2016

-- Continued open lines of communication within the Fire Department as well as with the Township Board and its employees. - Allocated funding to purchase a complete set of "Hurst" battery powered hydraulic rescue tools, also stabilizer jacks and mechanical cribbing. - Continued with the Muskegon Area Training Cooperative Group; this is a number of Fire Departments in Muskegon County who have chosen to begin offering and participating in joint training programs at no cost to the departments involved. - Held a successful Fire Prevention Open House with an attendance of over 500 citizens in 2 hours. - Completed the "Keep the Wreath Red" holiday safety program for the 4th year with no incidents. - Assisted numerous area departments with mutual aid including but limited to fire suppression, water rescue, and vehicle extrication.
+- Continued open lines of communication within the Fire Department as well as with the Township Board and its employees. - > A group of National Arts Honor Society students painted a mural of our new patch on the apparatus bay wall. - > Received a donation from the Holton/Twin Lake Lions Club of a Sthil "Cut off" saw. - ➤ Continued with the Muskegon Area Training Cooperative Group; this is a number of Fire Departments in Muskegon County who have chosen to begin offering and participating in joint training programs at no cost to the departments involved. - > Secured donations to build a "Saving Our Own" training prop behind the maintenance building and will be open for use by any department.
+This is the first of its kind in Muskegon County. - ➤ Held a successful Fire Prevention Open House with an attendance of over 600 citizens in 2 hours.
+(Believed to be the largest this year in Muskegon County for a 2 hour event). - The MI DNR Rural FD Grant to modify our ORV (Ranger 1273) is in the process of being fitted with the water pump, this will be completed before the end of the current fiscal year. - Completed the "Keep the Wreath Red" holiday safety program for the 6th year with no incidents. - Staffed Thunderbird Raceway successfully without major incident. - Purchased current employees new fire helmets, structural fire boots and the 1st "duel certified" rescue wildland gear (all this equipment was past the NFPA 10 year compliance standard) - Assisted numerous area departments with mutual aid including but not limited to fire suppression, water rescue, and vehicle extrication.

-\ denotes probationary FF \\ denotes cadet
+denotes probationary FF

+denotes cadet